jamessud/jamessud.github.io/_projects/words_5_glaciers.md

 #### Cadmium Dust
 <br/>

-Four months I’ve been mining this charred soil
+Four months I’ve been mining this charred soil,

-Looking for a safe box
+looking for a safe box,

-In case it holds a family photo
+&emsp;&emsp;&emsp;&emsp; in case it holds a family photo.

 <br/><br/>